DarwinJS/ChocoPackages/openssh/readme.md

+# Overview
+Tested On: Nano RTM, Server 2012 R2, Windows 10 Anniversary (resolvable clashes with Linux extensions are detected and noted by the installer)

 # Design of this package:
 1. Source files are internal - making it easier to curate the package into your own private repository and to use offline.